-If a member of the clergy abused you or someone you know, the soon to be passed New York Child Victims Act gives hope to survivors of sexual abuse.
+If a member of the clergy abused you or someone you know, the New York Child Victims Act gives hope to survivors of sexual abuse.
 It’s not too late to share your story and to take action.
 The time is now.

-If a priest in New York State sexually abused you as a child, we can help.
+If a priest, other clergy member or teacher in New York State sexually abused you as a child, we can help.
 Attorney Steve Boyd represents survivors of child sexual abuse.
 He is highly experienced in this area of law.

-If you contact our law office, either by phone (716-400-0000) or by visiting our contact page, we will provide you with a confidential and safe intake process to discuss your potential claim.
+If you contact our law office, either by phone at 716-600-2019 or 585-600-2019 or by visiting our contact page, we will provide you with a confidential and safe intake process to discuss your potential claim.

 Child sexual abuse is a horrendous crime.
 Sadly, clergy sexual abuse often happens to someone in need of spiritual and personal guidance.
 The predators are careful to choose a susceptible victim to groom.
 The victim may be a child who has lost a parent and is seeking spiritual guidance at a vulnerable time.
 Sometimes it is a kid living in poverty.
 Instead of being helped, these children had their trust betrayed by those in authority.
 Unfortunately, we are discovering that this type of sexual abuse by priests has been widespread.

-One version of the Child Victims Act would increase the age limit up to age 50 in civil cases.
-Other versions would extend it even further.
-A twelve-month window for all past victims of child sexual abuse, regardless of their age, to bring a lawsuit against an alleged perpetrator and the institution the perpetrator works for is also being considered as part of the proposed law.
+The Child Victims Act increases the age limit up to age 55 in civil cases involving minors who were sexually abused.
+It also has opened a twelve-month window for all past victims of child sexual abuse, regardless of their age, to bring a lawsuit against an alleged perpetrator and the institution the perpetrator worked for.

-If you were abused as a kid, your rights might be changing.
-Even if you have been told in the past that you don’t have a legal claim for the abuse you suffered, the new law could change that.
+If you were abused as a kid, your rights have changed.
+Even if you have been told in the past that you don’t have a legal claim for the abuse you suffered, the new law changes that.
 You may have an opportunity to hold the perpetrator and the institution that allowed the abuse accountable.

 Based on years of experience, we understand that you can help make a difference in your own life and the lives of others by taking action and contacting us confidentially.
 To preserve your rights, contact us as soon as possible.